Designing NDAA and Executive Order 13981 Compliant Drone Components: A Short Guide

 Deconstructing the Printed Circuit Board (PCB):

-Let’s take the PCB as an example (convenient this happens to be the kind of products we at BotBlox manufacture).
+Let’s take the PCB as an example (conveniently this happens to be the kind of products we at BotBlox manufacture).
 A PCB is a good example because it’s somewhere between a basic raw material and a complex machine like a fighter jet.
 A PCB is an intricate meld of epoxy-soaked fiberglass and copper, with various components soldered to it.
 Where it's made holds significance, especially given the potential risk of design file transfers to antagonistic nations.

 To consider NDAA and EO13981 compliance, let’s consider the various components involved:

 PCB: China is dominant in PCB manufacture, accounting for around 52% of global PCB manufacture in 2020.
 Coming second was Taiwan (11.5%), followed by South Korea (10.8%) and Japan (8%).
 The Americas make up just 4.9%, and Europe, 3.7%.
 Put simply, pick a country other than China.
-Aside from China, at Botblox, we manufacture in the USA, Estonia and the UK.
+Aside from China, at Botblox, we manufacture in the USA, Estonia, Thailand and the UK.

 Chemicals: Take an educated approach.
 Sourcing flux or isopropyl alcohol from China is probably inconsequential and, in some cases, difficult to avoid.
 At BotBlox we tend not to spend too much time worrying about the source of simple chemicals like this.
 The same is not true of chemicals like solder paste, especially if it is high performance like eutectic solder which is high cost and of critical strategic important (eutectic solder is used in space).
 In these cases, it is always better to source it yourself and consign it directly to your manufacturer.
 This allows you to purchase directly from a solder manufacturer.
 Remember, your PCB manufacturer’s incentives are to minimise cost rather than to help you achieve NDAA or EO13981 compliance.